Welcome to today's edition of the Rush 24-7 podcast.

 If his lawyers have half a brain, it'll happen.

-Let's go to the audio sound bites.
+Let's go to the audio soundbites.

-Here's the President.
+Here's the president.

-This is this morning in Panama City, went down there to see the uh Panama Canal.
+This is this morning in Panama City.

-Here's the question on a leak case.
+Here's the question on the leak case.

-We will ask not only what is legal but what is right.
+We will ask not only what is legal, but what is right.

 Not what the lawyers allow, but what the public deserves.

-And we'll continue to cooperate during the investigation.
+We take this investigation very seriously, and we'll continue to cooperate during the investigation.

-Again, contrast this to the way the Clinton administration dealt with Ken Starr, and there's there's absolutely no comparison whatsoever.
+Again, contrast this to the way the Clinton administration dealt with Ken Starr, and there's absolutely no comparison whatsoever.

-Russert said, You think there ought to be changes in the White House senior staff.
+Russert said, you think there ought to be changes in the White House senior staff.

 We have a damaged presidency and a tarnished White House.

-I'm just I can't wait for the day when Saddam Hussein picks up the very arguments that people like Ted Kennedy are making for his own defense for getting his country back.
+I'm just, I can't wait for the day when Saddam Hussein picks up the very arguments that people like Ted Kennedy are making for his own defense for getting his country back.

-Can't wait for it.
+I can't wait for it.

 Then we can talk about who is damaging the country, who it is that is reflecting the vision of both where we want to stand and what we want to do here at home, because I'll tell you it's not with the Democrats.